Actindo-AG/Documentation/ActindoWorkFlow/Operation/09_TrackWorkflowProcess.md

 - A workflow has been created, see [Create a workflow](./01_ManageWorkflows.md#create-a-workflow).
 - A workflow process has been initiated.
-- The workflow process requires a user decision because it contains a *Manual action* core action.
+- The workflow process requires a user decision.

 #### Procedure